aryansingla45/Cab-Fare-Prediction/README.md

 These models are trained on historical data to provide accurate fare predictions for different ride scenarios.

-## Contributing

-We welcome contributions to enhance the features and usability of our Cab Fare Prediction Web Application.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push to your fork.
-4. Submit a pull request to the main repository.

-Please ensure your code follows our coding standards and includes relevant documentation.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please contact us at [email@example.com](mailto:mridulmkumar07@gmail.com).
 ```

 Feel free to adjust any details or add additional sections as needed!